exakat/exakat/docs/Rules.rst

 ###################

-The concat operator dot has precedence over the coalesce operator ??.
+The concatenation operator dot has precedence over the coalesce operator ??.

 .. code-block:: php